Menaluc/Realvision-backend/README.md

-﻿# Realvision Deepfake Detection Backend
+# RealVision Deepfake Detection Backend

 Backend API for the RealVision project.
-This service is being built to allow video upload and prediction of whether a video is real or fake using a deep learning model.
+This service is being built to support video upload and future prediction of whether a video is real or fake using a deep learning model.

 ## Current Stack
 - Node.js